vaaski/go-yt-dlp/readme.md

 Automatic installation is natively supported on Windows.

 On other platforms it'll use [homebrew][brew] to install.
-If you don't have [homebrew][brew] I strongly recommend you install it.
+If you don't have [homebrew][brew] on MacOS I strongly recommend you install it.

 If you wish to install them manually or have already installed them beforehand, here's how go-yt-dlp will look for them: